 Ritmoepistemologías is a project by Oficina para la Edición de Patrones y Poéticas de la Repetición (OEPPR).

 OEPPR is an organisation for the analysis, production and dissemination of the intersection between infrastructure and worldviews.
 The office deals with elements that exist and their recombination.
 We regard this office for the production of meaning as an editing room.
 The office is constructing itself through work with a series of elements and intervention on them to the rhythm of cadences that are repeated and which explain various ways of doing and being in the world.
 OEPPR is an experimental exercise based on an expanded textual notion that seeks to find itself through practice while in the throes of developing and which places on the table, as a field of research, analysis and production, and the recomposition of patterns and poetics of repetition.

 OEPPR is operated by Carolina Jiménez and Lorenzo Sandoval.

 Carolina Jiménez is a curator and researcher.
-She currently coordinates the knowledge research and transfer division of Hangar.
+She is currently responsible for research, support programs and study in Hangar.
 Lorenzo Sandoval works as an artist, producer and curator.